What To Wear In Japan

 - Women don't need dresses or skirts unless they are more comfortable in them.

 - The biggest thing to remember for Japan is to make sure your clothes are not tatty looking.

 - Holes in socks are a big no-no, because you spend lots of time without shoes on - visiting temples, shrines and traditional restaurants etc.

 - Pack comfortable shoes for walking that can be slipped off easily when visiting religious sites or traditional restaurants.
-We can't emphasise enough the need for really comfortable well broken in walking shoes.
+We can't emphasise enough the need for really comfortable well broken in walking shoes (try Hotter shoes, we love their styles and they are just so comfy).

 - And take a comfy shoulder bag or day sack to carry your sightseeing essentials.